Zarontin Side Effects

 Generic Name: ethosuximide

-Note: This document contains side effect information about ethosuximide.
-Some of the dosage forms listed on this page may not apply to the brand name Zarontin.
+Note: This page contains side effects data for the generic drug ethosuximide.
+It is possible that some of the dosage forms included below may not apply to the brand name Zarontin.

 For the Consumer